Non-Markovian quantum processes: complete framework and efficient characterisation: Discussion

-{\bf Conclusions.---} We have presented a universal framework for characterising arbitrary quantum processes, including non-Markovian ones.
-The process tensor is shown to be the most general descriptor of any quantum process.
-Our framework does not rely on any microscopic models; we only assume that experimental control operations act solely on $\s$ and do not directly influence $\e$.
-This characterisation is shown to be efficient by casting the process tensor into a many-body state.
-We gave an operational condition for quantum Markov dynamics.
-Our methods can be applied to continuous control by making use of the Trotter formula for the decomposition of the dynamics of a system.
+We have presented a universal framework for characterising arbitrary quantum processes, including non-Markovian ones, demonstrating that the process tensor is the most general descriptor of a quantum process.
+Our framework does not rely on any microscopic models; we only assume that experimental control operations act solely on ${S}$ and do not directly influence ${E}$ (in practice, this could be used as a definition for $S$).
+We have also shown how this characterisation could be made efficient by casting the process tensor as a many-body state, with a matrix product operator form.
+Moreover, in our accompanying Letter~\cite{PRL_partner} we have used this new framework to derive consistent, unambiguous and meaningful measures of non-Markovianity, based on an operational condition for quantum Markov dynamics.
+Our methods could further be applied to continuous control by making use of the Trotter formula for the decomposition of the dynamics of a system.

+By reconstructing, either numerically or in an experiment, the dynamics of a system in the form of a process tensor, an effective memory length and magnitude can be determined at a coarse-grained level by studying the correlations and bond dimension of the corresponding Choi state.
+Based on this, an effective description of the system could be constructed---using, for example, the transfer tensor method~\cite{CerrilloCao2014, PollockModi2017}---in the form of an approximate master equation.
+This simpler description would capture the essential features of a complex system's dynamics, while discarding those details which are superfluous at a given time scale.

+This work further opens up many other avenues for future research.
+Apart from the possibility to derive non-Markovian master equations---by taking the limit of time-steps becoming infinitesimally close---the process tensor could be used to systematically study the properties of a typical process, analyse temporal quantum correlations~\cite{thao} and structures without causal order~\cite{PhysRevA.88.022318, OreshkovETAL2012}.
+On the practical side, it could be used for characterising electronic dynamics in molecules using spectroscopic techniques, or formalising adaptive quantum machine learning algorithms.
+Also, the \textsc{cp}~nature of the process tensor enables the calculation of its Holevo capacity~\cite{PhysRevA.92.052310}, which bounds the information content carried by a non-Markovian channel~\cite{wilde2013quantum}.
+Moreover, our approach paves the way for a general theory of non-Markovian error correction~\cite{11kalai11060485, 13preskill}.